ibivibiv/lm-finetuning/Markdown/RESEARCH.md

 ## ToDo

+-   get sota with large context lengths?
 -   according to this (https://github.com/NVIDIA/Megatron-LM) moving the layernorm is why gpt2 can scale
     -   why?
--   try effect of detokenizer
 -   detokenizer shouldn't be for all datasets
 -   look at opengpt2
     -   headshot?